WiIIson/EMGFlow-Python-Package/docs/reference/preprocess-signals.md

 - The minimum length (in ms) for data to be considered valid.
 If a length of data is less than this time, it is set to NaN.
 If a length of invalid data is less than this time, it is ignored in calculations.
 The default is 30.0.

 **Raises**

-A warning is raised if 'col' contains NaN values.

 A warning is raised if 'window_ms' is longer than half the recording of 'Signal'.